aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 There are three different ways to use server actions:

-1. **form action**: The reason why they are called *Server Actions* is because you can pass the server action to the `action=` attribute on a form, which will then trigger the server action with the `FormData` when the form is submitted.
+1. **form action**: The reason why they are called *Server Actions* is because you can pass the server action function to the `action=` attribute on a form, which will then trigger the server action with the `FormData` when the form is submitted.
 2. **button action**: On any button inside a form, you can pass in a server action function to the `formAction=` attribute.
-3. **invoke it manually**
+3. **invoke it manually**: Simply invoke it manually, passing in whatever params you want and returning whatever you want.

 Here are the benefits of server actions over normal API routes you can make in NextJS: